 I'm always on the lookout for ways to utilize technology in my classroom in a meaningful way.
 Today, classrooms are moving into more tech integration, and many classrooms have access to computers, chrome books, or tablets.
-With this in mind, I'd love to share 4 online interactive games and simulations that you can use in your classroom to bring social studies to life.
-The following website are perfect for US History, Geography, Civics Education, and Map Skills.
+With this in mind, I'd love to share 5 online interactive games and simulations that you can use in your classroom to bring social studies to life.
+The following websites are perfect for history, geography, civics, and more.

-This simulation website for US history is incredible!
+This simulation website for American history is incredible!
 If you loved the Oregon Trail game as a kid, your students will love playing these interactive simulation games.
-Choose from 5 different game modules from different periods in history.
-Within each game, your students become a character and have the ability to make choices that impact the future.
-I love that the game integrates key vocabulary too.
-Now, one thing to note is that even though the character within the game speak, there is still quite a bit of reading involved.
+Choose between 5 modules each from a different period in history.
+Within each simulation, your students take on the role of a character and have the ability to make choices that impact the future.
+I love that the games integrate key vocabulary too.
+One thing to note is that even though the character within the game speaks, there is still quite a bit of reading involved.

 This website is a great resource for practice quizzes of all things geography.
 You can set up an account to monitor your students’ progress.
-The quizzes include countries, cities, capitols, world flags, world leaders, and more!
+The quizzes include countries, cities, capitals, world flags, world leaders, and more.
 There are even quizzes that cover art history.
-This works well for early finishers, but you could project the quiz on the screen and go through a quiz together as a class for a daily warm up.
+This works well for early finishers, but you could project the quiz on the screen and go through a quiz together as a class for a daily warm-up.
 I have found that when students get on their own computer, they love to see if they can beat their time or have better accuracy.

 Sometimes I’ve heard my students say, “why do I need to know the G20 world leaders?”
 I often tell my students, “how about you watch the world news tonight, and come back and tell me why tomorrow.”
 I’ve had students come back and say, "I heard the name on the radio and I knew who they were talking about!”
 Or, “I saw their picture on the news and I paid attention because I recognized them."

-I know this post says 4 games, but I am throwing in a bonus!
-I recently met with a member of the Indiana Council for the Social Studies, and learned about the Engaging Congress learning app.
-Indiana University created an amazing app that uses primary source documents in game format to explore the basic tenets of representative government.
+I recently had the opportunity to meet with a member of the Indiana Council for the Social Studies and learned about the Engaging Congress learning app.
+Indiana University created an amazing app that uses primary source documents in a game format to explore the basic tenets of representative government.
 The game can be found in the app store.
 I started playing and it was honestly hard to stop.
 The Engaging Congress website has lots of teacher resources as well that are all free.

-Have you played any of these games in your classroom?
+Have you played any of these web-based learning games in your classroom?
 Share your thoughts in the comments.
-What other games do you play in your classroom?
+What other learning websites would you recommend?